ngrx/platform/docs/entity/adapter.md

 against the collection type.
 The method takes an object for configuration with 2 properties.

  - `selectId`: A `method` for selecting the primary id for the collection
- - `sort`: A compare function used to [sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) the collection.
+ - `sortComparer`: A compare function used to [sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) the collection.
 The comparer function is only needed if the collection needs to be sorted before being displayed.
 Set to `false` to use leave the collection unsorted, which is more performant during CRUD operations.

 Usage: